Graymizu/CSC174-Assignment09/README_BC_.txt

   added new info onto database
   database-rename questions 1a, 1b, 1c...etc to match database questions, make it more admin friendly to edit.
   ^^^ edited/changed all the names/id
+    add questions on to the database (make the questions reflect onto the database)

   Things to do:
     email- need to make sure you have to have a @